spe-uob/2022-SocialMediaContentGenerator/README.md

 ## User Stories
 SpaceNXT Labs:
-As a representative of SpaceNXT, I want to have a service that can predict social media trends.
+As a representative of SpaceNXT, I want to have a service that can generate social media content for individuals and companies.

 Companies and organisations:
 As a company interested in using the service, I want to be able to appeal to the younger demographic through the use of social media trends.